ethereum/execution-apis/specs/appearance.md

 on the client used).

 1. Call `eth_getBlockByNumber` with params `[block_number, true]` to include transactions.
-Extract addresses from block header (e.g., miner, uncles, withdrawals)
+Extract addresses from block header (e.g., miner, uncles, withdrawal, alloc)
 2. Get the call tracer via the command below.
 Extract addresses from fields as described in the `Appearance`s table in the prior section.
 3. For each address found, record the transaction(s) it appeared in (if appropriate).